What is "Shingoro" a local dish from Fukushima Aizu? Introducing the origin and charm of the name!

 Why do you call me Shingorō?
 Explaining the origin

-The unusual name "Shingoro" is the name of the person who prepared the dish.There is a strong theory that it comes from.
+The most likely theory is that the unusual name "Shingoro" comes from the name of the person who cooked the dish

 In the past, when sticky rice was not available and there was no mochi to offer to the gods on New Year's Day, Mr. Shingoro created an alternative dish by crushing non-glutinous rice or kuzu rice and grilling it with juunen miso.